 Skipping doses.
 You'll never know if a drug is working unless you take it exactly as prescribed.

 Unpleasant side effects.
 Many people who have side effects stop taking their antidepressants.
 That isn't a good idea.
 Instead, talk to your doctor and get some help.
 You might be able to get rid of or ease the side effects, or switch to a different drug or combo of drugs.
 Also, keep in mind that side effects tend to decrease over time.

 Drug interactions.
 Some other medications don't mix well with antidepressants.
 When taken at the same time, neither one may work normally.
-In some cases, interactions could even be dangerous.
+In some cases, interactions could be dangerous.

 The wrong medicine or the wrong dose.
-Antidepressant drugs work very differently in different people.
+Antidepressant drugs work differently in different people.
 Unfortunately, there's no way to predict how well a depression medicine will work without trying it.
 So finding the right medicine, at the right dose, takes trial and error -- and occasionally, some time.
 Many people give up before they find the right one.

 The wrong diagnosis.
 Some people are simply misdiagnosed with treatment-resistant depression.
 They might actually have another condition, like bipolar disorder or an anxiety disorder.
 This is why it's so important to work with an expert.